NeevChandiramani/NSI-End-Project-2024/readme.md

 To install and set up the project, follow these steps:

 1. Clone the repository: `git clone https://github.com/NeevChandiramani/NSI-End-Project.git`
-2. Navigate to the directory `cd NSI-End-Project`
+2. Navigate to the directory `cd NSI-End-Project/`
 3. Run the python program: `python3 chess.py`

 ## Usage